 California state disability insurance claims are not taxable unless your claims payment is in place of unemployment insurance.
 The premium is 100% employee paid via after tax deductions.
 California SDI also funds the CA Paid Family Leave program, which is considered unemployment insurance and thus is taxable.

 New Jersey temporary disability is funded by both employee and employer contributions.
-Therefore the claims payment is taxable income, but only in proportion to the contributions made by your employer.
+Therefore, the claims payment is taxable income, but only in proportion to the contributions made by your employer.
 The taxable amount should appear on your W2 statement at the end of each tax year.
 The claims payments are not subject to New Jersey income taxes.